nicolesimpson93/project-ux-components/README.md

 You will be assessed on the following criteria:

 - **Documentation**
-  - **Research**: Keep a README.md file with inspirations.
+  - **Research**: keep a README.md file with inspirations.
 Keep things like: sketches, drawings, analysis of potential exceptions, pros/cons of each solution, etc
-  - **Code**: Assess the problem, break down into tasks, document all functions, listeners, processes
+  - **Code**: assess the problem, break down into tasks, document all functions, listeners, processes
 - **User interface**: colours, spacing, overall aesthetic/style
 - **User experience**: usability, value added, seamless integration
 - **Code structure**: comments, indentation, names (variables and functions), readability, best practices
 - **Portability**: ease of scaled or the ability to be dropped into any website
+- **Collaboration**: distribution of work, research, management of code through git

 ### Expected grade ranges are as follows:
 - 0-49%: Does not meet the project minimum requirements for all or some deliverables